Entanglement, identical particles and the uncertainty principle: Proof of Eq. ( )

 A similar procedure leads to an equivalent expression for the momentum:

-These two inequalities furnish upper bounds for the QCF that appear in the GUR for three entangled particles.
-Substituting the upper bounds of Eqs.~(\ref{s9}), (\ref{s10}) in Eq.~(\ref{casothree1}) we get the lowest possible value for the left side of Eq.~(\ref{casothree1}):
+These two inequalities furnish upper bounds for the QCF's that appear in the GUR for three identical particles.
+Substituting the upper bounds of Eqs.~(\ref{s9}) and (\ref{s10}) in Eq.~(\ref{casothree1}) we arrive at Eq.~(\ref{casothree2}),

-This is the GUR that we should use when working with three entangled particles.
-Again an interesting case arises when all the three particles are prepared with the same dispersions in position and in momentum.
-Therefore, if: